The Human Machine

 Check-ins

 Open your meeting with a Check-in.
 This is a really effective method to bring everyone into the meeting to get them mentally present and ready to start.
 This space creates knowledge and insight about each other and perhaps what else might be here.
 For example: Tell us about your shoes?
-Take 30 seconds to a […]
+Take about 30 seconds to […]

 Read More Check-ins